-Both intersex girls and boys and girls who experience female genital mutilation "are denied basic human rights including freedom from violence, freedom from gender and sex-based discrimination, the right to bodily integrity and the right to the highest attainable standard of health."vi Jones continues (note vi, p.403): "As with FGM, IGM practices carry a large number of known risks of physical and psychological harm.
+Both intersex girls and boys and girls who experience female genital mutilation "are denied basic 4 human rights including freedom from violence, freedom from gender and sex-based discrimination, the right to bodily integrity and the right to the highest attainable standard of health."
+Jones continues (note v, p.403): "As with FGM, IGM practices carry a large number of known risks of physical and psychological harm.
 As with FGM, these include loss or impairment of sexual sensation, poorer sexual function, painful scarring, painful intercourse, incontinence, problems with passing urine, increased sexual anxieties, [...] less sexual activity, lifelong trauma and mental suffering."
 Experiences are different (relating to the variation), but include elevated rates of self-harming behaviour, suicidal tendencies comparable to those who have experienced child sexual abuse, loss of reproductive capabilities, lifelong need for Hormone Replacement Therapy.

-Resulting health problems, lack of healthcare, inadequate support, and irreversible consequences, are a result of harmful practices to emphasize the surgically assigned sex (e.g. CEDAW/C/DEU/CO/7-8, no.23(e), CEDAW/C/CHE/CO/4-5, no.24(c), CRC/C/CHE/CO/2-4, no.42(b)).
+Resulting health problems, lack of healthcare, inadequate support, and irreversible consequences, are a result of harmful practices to emphasize the surgically assigned sex (e.g. CEDAW/C/DEU/CO/7-8, para.23(e), CEDAW/C/CHE/CO/4-5, para.24(c), CRC/C/CHE/CO/2-4, para.42(b)), CRC/C/CHE/CO/5-6, para.29(c), CAT/C/CHE/CO/7, para.20).

-Medical professionals and the Swiss Government do not explicitly act against such practices.vii However, modifying sex characteristics is still practiced in Switzerland: all these interventions of 'unspecified malformation of the female/male genitalia' remain constant or even increaseviii and must be understood as harmful practicesix.
+Medical professionals and the Swiss Government do not explicitly act against such practices.vi However, modifying sex characteristics is still practiced in Switzerland: all these interventions of 'unspecified malformation of the female/male genitalia' remain constant or even increasevii and must be understood as harmful practicesviii.
 These practices

-- "constitute a denial of the dignity and/or integrity of the individual and a violation of the human rights and fundamental freedoms enshrined in the two Conventions"; - "constitute discrimination against women or children and are harmful" in various regards; - they "are traditional, re-emerging or emerging practices that are prescribed and/or kept in place by social norms [...] on the basis of sex, gender, age and other intersecting factors"; - "are imposed on women and children by family members, community members or society at large, regardless of whether the victim provides, or is able to provide, full, free and informed consent"x.
+- "constitute a denial of the dignity and/or integrity of the individual and a violation of the human rights and fundamental freedoms enshrined in the two Conventions"; - "constitute discrimination against women or children and are harmful" in various regards; - they "are traditional, re-emerging or emerging practices that are prescribed and/or kept in place by social norms [...] on the basis of sex, gender, age and other intersecting factors"; - "are imposed on women and children by family members, community members or society at large, regardless of whether the victim provides, or is able to provide, full, free and informed consent" ix.